Mdetsikas/homelab/README.md

 ---

+## Container Runtime
+Docker is running inside an **Ubuntu VM** hosted on my Proxmox node.

+**Why this approach:**
+- Keeps the Proxmox host clean and focused on virtualization
+- Makes Docker workloads easier to snapshot/backup/restore
+- Provides separation between the hypervisor and lab services
+- Lets me rebuild the VM without impacting the host if I break something

+---

 ## Current Focus: Dashboard & Monitoring
 I am currently building an internal dashboard and monitoring stack to better understand observability concepts.